 Participants not picked up at the end of the day will be supervised by YMCA staff.
 A fee of $1.00 per minute after program closing time will be charged per child.
 For example, program ends at 5:00 pm, and a child is picked up at 5:25 pm, there will be a charge of $25.00.
 Every attempt will be made to contact parents and Emergency Contacts listed on your child’s Health History form.
-If by 1 hour after closing we cannot get a hold of the parents and the child has not been picked up, we will contact Child Protective Services.
+If by 1 hour after closing we cannot get a hold of the parents and the child has not been picked up, we are required to contact Child Protective Services and local authorities.

 What if I need to add or delete someone from my authorized pick-up list?

 You may change pick-up information at any time, simply update your Medical Consent Form through the PlayerSpace website.

 What is the process to fill out my health history forms and waivers?

 After you are registered for camp, you will receive an additional email will invite you to fill out the necessary forms and waivers through PlayerSpace.
 PlayerSpace is the safe and secure third-party vendor we will be utilizing to collect the necessary forms.
 If you are returning to us, you will only need to update the previous information we have collected from you in the past.
 If you are new this year, you will need to fill out all forms.